junxit/us-congress-bills-119/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “District of Columbia Policing Protection Act”.
+This Act may be cited as the “District of Columbia Policing Protection Act of 2025”.

 ## § 2.
 Vehicular pursuits by law enforcement officers in District of Columbia